• Skip to primary navigation

 The Praxis42 approach to competency

-At Praxis42 we have taken steps to ensure that both our fire risk assessors and our clients are clear about what we define as competency.
+At Praxis42 we have taken steps to ensure that our fire safety consultants and our clients are clear about what we define as competency.
 By communicating our expectations and establishing a structure that supports competency, we provide our fire risk assessors with the confidence to effectively carry out their duties.

 And let’s remember that from an assessor’s point of view, putting your name on a completed fire risk assessment is no small thing.
 Failure to complete a job competently results in repercussions, including loss of life and prison sentences.